rkeppner/keppner-recipes/_posts/2021-07-18-crispy-oven-fries.md

 2. Bring large pot of water to a boil.
 Add vinegar and salt to water.
 Add potatoes and boil for 8 minutes.
 Gently pour fries into colander to drain, and let steam evaporate for several minutes.
 3. Transfer fries to large baking sheet, and cover with fat/oil.
 Toss fries to completely cover them.
 4. Bake in oven for 15 minutes.
 Pull baking sheet out and flip fries.
 Return to oven for an additional 10 to 15 minutes.
 5. Remove fries to parchment paper.
 Sprinkle to taste with salt, and let cool slightly.
+Serve immediately.